Caltech-IPAC/pyNEID/docs/index.rst

 This package (alpha-release) is under active development by the NASA Exoplanet Science Institute.

-Please report any bugs, issues, or feature requests to the `GitHub Issue Tracker <https://github.com/Caltech-IPAC/pyNEID/issues>`_.
+Please report any bugs, issues, or feature requests to the `NEID Help Desk <mailto: neid-help@ipac.caltech.edu>`_.

 .. toctree::
    :maxdepth: 2